merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

 {% include IMAGE path="/images/miscellaneous/targeted-binning-nif-mag/Genome_122_Surface_contamination_1.png" width="100" %}

-One of those splits is missing detection in samples N22 and N25 (where we know our population exists).
+One of those splits is missing detection in samples N22 and N25 (where we know our population exists) - this split is marked with an arrow in the figure above.
 The other two are detected in a variety of samples from the other datasets as well as a different detection pattern across the other Cao _et al_ Arctic Ocean samples.
 There are also a couple more splits at the top of the circlular phylogram that seem problematic.

 ### A quick aside to look for _nif_ genes